DOROBO SAFARIS

 Picture

-We believe a healthy ecosystem balances the different and often competing needs of people, ecosystems, wildlife, government, and business.
+Dorobo Fund believes a healthy ecosystem balances the different and often competing needs of people, ecosystems, wildlife, government, and business.
 Today, these competing interests have never been so pronounced, with infrastructure development, shifts in livelihoods, increased food production, and a rapidly growing population.
-Fortunately, solutions exist and we are funding them in hopes to see benefits for people, places and wildlife in Tanzania.
+Fortunately, solutions exist and Dorobo Fund is funding them in hopes of seeing benefits for people, places and wildlife in Tanzania.
 Our primary focus is the livelihood of hunter-gatherer and pastoral societies in northern Tanzania, ensuring that their way of life is recognized and respected.
-We believe when communities are empowered, when they can own, manage, and benefit from their land and resources, we are all better off.
-We are helping to secure land rights, improve livelihoods, educate new leaders, and create healthier and more sustainable communities.
+Dorobo Fund believes that when communities are empowered, they can own, manage, and benefit from their land and resources, and we are all better off.
+Dorobo Fund is helping to secure land rights, improve livelihoods, educate new leaders, and create healthier and more sustainable communities.

 Susan Boren